What is Biophilic Design and How do you Identify it?

 It Connects Us With Nature

 Biophilic design seeks to connect our needs with nature inside buildings.
-The biophilic design process seeks to keep nature instrumental in a person’s mental and physical health inside of a building.
+The biophilic design process aims to keep nature instrumental in a person’s mental and physical health inside a building.

 Today, our natural habitat is, for the most part, artificial.
 Our environments lack natural elements, and we spend most of our time indoors.
 Biophilic design seeks to bring nature inside modern buildings to create natural, healthy environments.